Luke4211/IMDB_Analysis/README.md

 For usage,  use <a href="https://datasets.imdbws.com/">this link</a> to download title.basics.tsv.gz, name.basics.tsv.gz, title.ratings.tsv.gz, and title.principals.tsv.gz Extract, and rename resulting data.tsv files to the name of it's respective zip file (minus the .gz) and put in the working directory.

-Run IMDBparse.py once the files are in place.
-It should create a new directory.
+Run IMDBparse.py once the files are in place, it should create a new directory.
 To analyze network, edit IMDBanalyze.py so that it is looking for the directory previously created by IMDBparse.py.
 Run IMDBanalyze.py, and it should display network metrics.

 Note: Depending on your computer, calling generate_adj_list from IMDBparse.py may take up to 30 minutes as it has almost 3GB of data to process, and Python is not known for it's speed.
+Additionally, running IMDBanalyze.py requires a lot of memory and will also take a long time to complete.